 This Staffwriter, a roller pen for generating music staffs whenever its owner felt the urge, was really a reproduction of the Stravigor.
 It is unknown what company produced the Staffwriter or where, but based on known examples, the materials they were made from and other physical properties, we can conclude that they were produced in the 1950s/60s and sold through sheet music publishers and maybe through other music stores.

 The Staffwriter often came with a distributor's name stamped on it.
-Known distributors included the Crescendo Publishing Co. of Boston, MA and the Gamble Hinged Music Co. of Chicago, IL.
+Known distributors included the Gamble Hinged Music Co. of Chicago, IL, the Crescendo Publishing Co. of Boston, MA and Bruce Humphries Publishers, also of Boston.
+No matter the dustributor, they were all made in the U.S.A.